Donate

 If you think you are being paid more benefit than you are entitled to, you should tell the benefits office who pay your benefits and explain why you think the amount is wrong.

-If you are not sure whether you are getting the right amount of benefit, seek advice from a benefits adviser.
+If you are not sure whether you are getting the right amount of benefit, get advice from a benefits adviser.

 Don’t delay.
 The longer an incorrect award goes on, the bigger any total overpayment will be.